nettyrnp/go-grpc/README.md

 ## How to launch the application

 Start PostgreSQL database server.
-In the PostgreSQL database named `postgres` (it is a default one) execute the SQL statements given in the file `migrate/migration.sql`.
+In the PostgreSQL database named `postgres` (it is a default one) execute the SQL statements given in the file `db/migration.sql`.
-Database connection information (see file `config/app.yaml`):
+Database connection information:
 * server address: `127.0.0.1` (localhost)
 * server port: `5432`
 * database name: `postgres`